dimailn/vrf/README.md

 * Core(this package) - contains all business logic of forms.
 It implements form based on standard html components, without any styling.

-* Adapters - implements VRF using some ui framework over import components descriptors from core.
+* Adapters - implements VRF using some ui framework over link components descriptors from core.

 * Translate lambda - function with ```(modelProperty, modelName) -> translation``` signature, used for translations